franfrancisco9/Jura-Python-BT/README.md

 2. A message appears on the LCD letting the user know they must present their tag to the reader and the machine is locked.
 3. The user presents the tag to the reader and the machine is unlocked.
 4. The user can now select a product.
-5. The product is detected and the purches is registered in the database.
+5. The product is detected and the purchases is registered in the database.
 6. The products ends and the program detects it and locks the machine again while also charging the user.
 7. Repeat from step 2.